combinatrix-ai/ask.sh/README.md

 If you want `fill` command to work more nicely:
 - `tmux`: If you run ai.sh in tmux, you can send the current terminal to the AI for context-aware input.
 - `zsh`: If you run ai.sh in zsh (not Bash), you can fill the next command directly.
-No copy-paste required.
+No copy-paste is required.

 ## Installation